Duki (rapper): 2020-2022: Desde el Fin del Mundo and Temporada de Reggaetón series

-Desde el Fin del Mundo was released on 22 April, produced on his most part by producers Asan and Yesan.
+Desde el Fin del Mundo was released on 22 April, produced on his part by producers Asan and Yesan.
 The album featured a long guest list of South American artists, with Duki stating that the concept of the album was to showcase the quality of the artists from the region.
 Along with trap, the album experiments with genres such as electro dance, drill and punk rock.
 It was better received than its predecessor, with reviews praising Duki's maturation and versatility, but with others noting songs that felt a bit out of place.
 The album entered Spotify's Global Album Debuts chart at number three.
 The following week, Duki released on YouTube a concept album with visuals of the album's 18 songs, in which Duki is seen dancing and singing the album's songs in a room with all the collaborators.
 The tracks "Malbec", "Cascada" and "Pintao" entered in the Argentina Hot 100 chart.

-In May, he performed a show in El Calafate, with the Perito Moreno Glacier as a background.
+In May, Duki performed a show in El Calafate, with the Perito Moreno Glacier as a background.
+The performance was recorded and released into a live album, Vivo Desde el Fin del Mundo, on 10 June.

-After his album Desde el Fin del Mundo, he announced that he would start singing reggaeton with a group of songs called Temporada de Reggaeton.
-He released its album on 25 November 2021 and got to the top 3 in the Top 10 Global Album Debuts of Spotify.

-He also announced his return to Latin trap on 20 July 2022, with the release of his long-awaited single "Givenchy", where he also announced his new project Temporada de Diablos.
+After his album Desde el Fin del Mundo, he announced that he would start singing reggaeton and announced the two-EP-projects series Temporada de Reggaetón.
+The first installment was released on 25 November 2021 and got to the top 3 in the Top 10 Global Album Debuts of Spotify.
+The Latin trap moment continued throughout the year of 2022.
+On 20 July, Duki released his long-awaited single "Givenchy".
+The single served as one of the five lead singles from the second installment of Temporada de Reggaetón, titled Temporada de Reggaetón 2.

+Also in 2022, Duki paired up with fellow Argentine producer and frequent collaborator Bizarrap for the volume 50 of Bzrp Music Session.

+2023-present: Ameri series and 5202

+Between 2023 and 2024, Duki released two studio albums, namely Antes de Ameri (2023) and Ameri (2024).

+Duki embarked on two world tours to support the projects, the A.D.A Tour in 2024 and the Ameri World Tour in 2025.
+Both tours visited the US, Latin America, and Europe.

+During the Ameri World Tour, Duki released two singles.
+The first, "Golfista", premiered at his sold-out show at the Movistar Arena in Buenos Aires on 29 May, where he also debuted the music video.
+The second single, "No Me Alcanza", was released on his birthday, 24 June.
+On social media, Duki teased that a mixtape titled 5202 could drop at any moment, it was released on 7 July with Clúster and Zell as featured artists.